Approval of petitions is usually guided by precedent.

 In particular, a student petitioning to substitute independent work (such as a UROP) for the Institute Lab is advised that such substitutions are very rarely approved.
 Because this work is not necessarily supervised closely by the faculty advisor, it is very difficult for the Committee to determine whether it fulfills the criteria of the Institute Lab Requirement.
 A student who nonetheless wishes to petition for such a substitution must obtain approval from the advisor, along with a comprehensive letter detailing supervision of the work performed and demonstrating that there was close contact with the student throughout the term.

-Only if the project appears to be of outstanding quality and the faculty member can convincingly demonstrate an ongoing and close involvement with the work performed is the petition approved.1
+Only if the project appears to be of outstanding quality and the faculty member can convincingly demonstrate an ongoing and close involvement with the work performed is the petition approved.16

 12.4 Communication Requirement

-Students petition SOCR for all actions related to the Communication Requirement, including requests to waive the requirement.
+Students petition the Subcommittee on the Communication Requirement (SOCR) for all actions related to the Communication Requirement, including requests to waive the requirement.
 If SOCR acts on a petition to waive the requirement, it is forwarded to CoC for approval.
 CoC has final approval power on all substitutions regarding the General Institute Requirements.
 At the end of each academic year, SOCR provides a report to the CoC concerning the petitions it has reviewed during the year.

 See Section 4 regarding the review of communication-intensive subjects.